-Established in 2008, the India Office serves as the lead for the U.S. Food and Drug Administration’s (FDA) on-site presence in India.
-The India Office addresses operational and policy matters concerning FDA-regulated products in collaboration with Government of India counterparts.
-In line with FDA’s mission, the India Office's primary focus is ensuring the safety, quality, and effectiveness of food and medical products shipped from India to the United States.
+Established in November 2008, the India Office serves as the lead FDA on-site presence in India.
+The mission of the New Delhi-based office is to help ensure the safety, quality, and effectiveness of medical products and food produced in India for export to the United States.

 - Conducting commodity-specific inspections to meet the requirements of FDA-specific legislative mandates;

-- Building strong coalitions and partnerships with regulatory authorities, industry, academia, multilateral organizations, non-governmental organizations, and other relevant institutions to increase the FDA’s understanding of India’s regulatory framework and processes as well as to share information about FDA science-based regulations and requirements;
+- Building strong coalitions and partnerships with regulatory authorities, industry, academia, multilateral organizations, non-governmental organizations, and other relevant institutions to increase the FDA’s understanding of India’s regulatory framework and processes, and to share information about FDA science-based regulations and requirements;

-- Understanding Indian legal requirements as well as the oversight capacity of India's regulatory agencies; Indian companies that manufacture or export products subject to the FDA’s jurisdiction; and the emerging trends and issues of relevance to the FDA to ensure product safety and quality; and
+- Enhancing FDA’s knowledge of India’s legal requirements and oversight capacity of India's regulatory agencies; Indian companies that manufacture or export products subject to the FDA’s jurisdiction; and emerging trends and issues of relevance to the FDA to ensure product safety and quality; and

 - Expanding upon and building better quality data to inform the FDA’s regulatory decisions and actions.